-Steven Brint and Jade Sasser are this year’s recipients of the Emory Elliott book award for outstanding publications authored by faculty members in the College of Humanities, Arts and Social Sciences, or CHASS.
+Anusha Kedhar and Brandon Andrew Robinson are this year’s recipients of the Emory Elliott book award for outstanding publications authored by faculty members in the College of Humanities, Arts and Social Sciences, or CHASS.

-The Emory Elliott Book Award was established by the Center for Ideas and Society and the family and friends of Emory Elliott, a UCR professor of English who died in 2009.
-The committee chooses books published the previous academic year by a College of Humanities and Social Sciences faculty member that best exemplify Elliott’s values.
+The Emory Elliott Book Award was established by the Center for Ideas and Society, or CIS, and the family and friends of Emory Elliott, a UCR professor of English who died in 2009.
+Each year, the committee chooses books published the previous academic year by College of Humanities and Social Sciences faculty members who best exemplify Elliott’s values.
+The award comes with a $1,000 contribution for the author’s research.